koying/ha-remote-command-line/README.md

-# Remote command_line integration for Home Assistant
+# Remote command-line integration for Home Assistant

 This is an "extension" of the builtin [`command_line`](https://www.home-assistant.io/integrations/sensor.command_line/) integration.
 Besides the functionalities of the hereabove, it also: